Starrcade '83: A Flare for the Gold

 Starrcade '83: A Flare for the Gold was the first annual Starrcade professional wrestling event, produced under the National Wrestling Alliance (NWA) banner by Jim Crockett Promotions (JCP).
 The event took place on November 24, 1983, at the Greensboro Coliseum Complex in Greensboro, North Carolina and was broadcast on closed-circuit television around the Southern United States.
-Eight professional wrestling matches were featured.

-The main event was a steel cage match where Ric Flair defeated Harley Race to win the NWA World Heavyweight Championship.
-Their feud began after Race won the title from Flair in June.
-Race then offered a bounty to have Flair put out of professional wrestling.
-In August, prior to the event, Bob Orton Jr. and Dick Slater attacked Flair, appearing to inflict on him a career-ending injury.
-Flair announced his retirement, but returned shortly after.
-As a result of his victory in the match, Flair was acknowledged as a reputable champion, and their feud ended after the event.
-The event also included a match featuring Ricky Steamboat and Jay Youngblood against Jack and Jerry Brisco for the NWA World Tag Team Championship and a Dog Collar match between Roddy Piper and Greg Valentine.
+Eight matches were contested at the event.
+In the main event, Ric Flair defeated Harley Race in a Steel Cage match to win the NWA World Heavyweight Championship.
+In other prominent matches, Jay Youngblood and Ricky Steamboat defeated The Brisco Brothers (Jack Brisco and Jerry Brisco) to win the NWA World Tag Team Championship and Roddy Piper defeated Greg Valentine in a Dog Collar match.

 Background

 Starrcade was headlined by the feud between Ric Flair and Harley Race over the NWA World Heavyweight Championship.
 In 1981, Flair won the title from Dusty Rhodes on September 17 in Kansas City, Kansas, where Rhodes and Flair were not major names.
 Flair felt that the match was poorly orchestrated due to the location, and because Rhodes was unhappy about losing the title.
 Initially, Flair was not well accepted as the champion by the promoters and fans in certain territories.
 On June 10, 1983, Race won the title from Flair, and began his seventh reign as the champion.
 The NWA wanted Race to win the title to set Flair up as long term champ at Starcade '83.
 Harley was reluctant, but agreed.

 Their feud began, with Flair portrayed as the protagonist and Race as the antagonist, who was afraid to lose the title and employed unethical tactics to remain the champion.
 The storyline involved Race offering a $25,000 bounty to have Flair put out of professional wrestling to avoid losing the title.
 On August 31, Bob Orton Jr. and Dick Slater attacked Flair by performing an aided piledriver, dropping his head into the canvas.
 Flair was portrayed as suffering from a serious neck injury, and they collected the bounty from Race.
 Flair announced his retirement from professional wrestling, but returned on September 21 by attacking Orton and Slater with a baseball bat.
 The promoters planned for their feud to culminate at Starrcade after a long pursuit.
 It later transpired the WWF's Vince McMahon offered to pay Race $250,000 to walk out on the NWA and join the WWF, in an attempted sabotage; Race kindly rejected the offer.